CSCfi/csc-user-guide/docs/apps/sofi3d.md

 * The output from different workers have to be accessible to each other, as one worker will merge the results from the other workers otherwise it will fail.

-## License

-SOFI3D is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.0 of the License only.

 ## Acknowledgement